SWE3N/FABMATCH/README.md

 ![The Impact of 3D Printing](./src/assets/The-Impact-of-3D-Printing-on-Manufacturing-and-Design-Industries.gif)

-The **FABMATCH** project is a digital platform aimed at supporting students and innovators.
-It is built using modern technologies like **React** and **Vite** to provide a seamless and fast experience.
+The **FABMATCH** project is a 🖥️ digital platform that serves as a mediator between 🖨️ 3D printer owners, 🏗️ specialized 3D designers, and end-users, aimed at supporting students and innovators.
+It is built using modern technologies like **⚛️ React** and **⚡ Vite** to provide a seamless and fast experience.

 ---